 Oil that is not quite clean is best for frying.
 Frying a few chunks of old bread in the oil before using it for the doughnuts will help all of your doughnuts come out golden brown and delicious.
 They brown quickly.

-I first published this donut recipe way back in 2012, long before I had ever even heard of an Air Fryer.
+I first published this gluten free donut recipe way back in 2012, long before I had ever even heard of an Air Fryer.
 I fried them, and many of you who have made them over the years have done the same.

 Air frying your gluten free donuts

-As we discussed when we made our gluten free chicken nuggets in the Air Fryer, an Air Fryer is not really created to “fry” anything at all.
+As we discussed when we made our gluten free chicken nuggets, an Air Fryer is not really created to “fry” anything at all.
 I think of it more as a very efficient, rather small convection oven.

 You can still give food cooked in the Air Fryer that “fried” taste.
-Just spray or brush the food generously with nonaerosol cooking oil spray
+Just spray or brush the food generously with nonaerosol cooking oil spray.

 You can also use another high-heat-safe cooking oil, like avocado oil.
 It's just easiest to evenly distribute it on the food when it's in spray form.
 You'll still be using far less oil than you otherwise would.